 Institute Core Curriculum: Note that ERH 101 and ERH 102 must be passed with a grade of C or better.
-The required core curriculum mathematics sequence may be filled with one of the following course sequences: MA 101/MA 102, MA 123/MA 124 or MA 125/MA 126.
+The required core curriculum mathematics sequence may be filled with one of the following course sequences: MA 101/MA 102 or MA 123/MA 124.
 All VMI students are required to take two writing intensive courses, at least one of which must be within their major department.
 Listings of courses to be offered in each coming semester indicate writing-intensive courses with the suffix W following the course number.

-Department of History Core Curriculum: History majors and minors must earn a grade of C or better in the following courses: HI 103, HI 104, HI 205 or HI 205W and HI 206.
-History majors must take at least thirty-six hours of history, including the eighteen required hours of HI 103, HI 104, HI 200, HI 205 or HI 205W, HI 206 and HI 460W.
-Please note that the Department of History will not accept Western Civilization courses as a substitute for World History Part I (HI 103).
+Department of History Core Curriculum: History majors and minors must earn a grade of C or better in the following courses: HI 103, HI 104, HI 205 or 205W, HI 206 or HI 206W.
+One of the following must be taken as a Writing Intensive (W) option: HI 205 or HI 206.
+History majors must take at least thirty-six hours of history, including the eighteen required hours of HI 103, HI 104, HI 205 or 205W, HI 206 or 206W, HI 300 and HI 460W.
+Please note that the Department of History will not accept Western Civilization courses as a substitute for World History Parts I or II (HI 103/HI 104).
 They can be transferred in only as history electives.
-Nor does the History Department allow transfer credit for internet-based or distance learning courses.
+Nor does the History Department allow transfer credit for asynchronous internet-based or distance learning courses.

-Introduction to Methodology: History majors must take HI 200 "Introduction to Historical Methods," earning a grade of "C" or better as a prerequisite for one of the 300-level courses designated as methodologically intensive.
-Completion of at least one 300-level "M" course is a prerequisite to enrollment in HI 460W.
-Cadets completing this requirement must demonstrate ability to construct an annotated bibliography and to cite sources in accordance with departmental standards.
+History majors must take one 300 level Methodologically Intensive (M) course, and one 300 level Research Intensive (R) course.
+Completion of at least one 300-level "M" course is a prerequisite to enrollment in a 300level "R" course; completion of a 300 level "R" course is a prerequisite to enrollment in HI 460W.
+Cadets completing thesis requirements must demonstrate ability to construct an annotated bibliography and to cite sources in accordance with departmental standards, and to conduct research in and perform analysis of primary sources.
 Any methodological course may also fulfill a regional requirement.